BedrockStreaming/StatsdTagsPrometheusBundle/Doc/configuration.md

                                          # set in the group configuration for this current metric
                                          tag1GroupA: ~
 ```

+### :rotating_light: Modifying configuration requires statsd_exporter reboot

+Once you've sent a metric, if you change its configuration, changes will be ignored.

+You will need to reboot the statsd_exporter server in order to take into account the new changes.

 > :information_source: For further help, have a look at the [Examples](examples.md) section.